The detection and rectification for identity-switch based on unfalsified control: Abstract

 \section{Abstract}

 The goal of multi-object tracking (MOT) is to continuously track and identify objects detected in videos.
 Currently, most methods for multi-object tracking model the motion information and combine it with appearance information to determine and track objects.
-In this paper, unfalsified control is employed to address the identity-switch problem in multi-object tracking.
-We establish sequences of appearance information variations for the trajectories during the tracking process and design a detection and rectification module specifically for identity-switch detection and recovery.
-We also propose a simple and effective strategy to address the issue of ambiguous matching of appearance information during the data association process.
-Experimental results on publicly available MOT datasets demonstrate that the tracker exhibits excellent effectiveness and robustness in handling tracking errors caused by occlusions and rapid movements.
+However, overlapping between different targets can still lead to identity switch issues.
+To meet this challenge, we propose unfctrack, which employs unfalsified control to address the identity-switch problem in multi-object tracking.
+Specifically, we establish sequences of appearance information variations for the trajectories during the tracking process and a detection and rectification module is designed for identity-switch detection and recovery.
+Additionally, a simple and effective strategy is proposed to address the issue of ambiguous matching of appearance information during the data association process.
+Extensive experiments are conducted to evaluate the effectiveness of the unfctrack on the public MOT datasets.
+The results demonstrate that the unfctrack exhibits excellent effectiveness and robustness in handling tracking errors caused by occlusions and rapid movements.